 Can you use sanding sugar to make cotton candy?

 Sanding sugar, a coarse sugar typically used for garnishing, is fine to use in making cotton candy.
 Make sure to pre-heat the machine before adding the sanding sugar as it might not melt as fast as regular or floss sugar.
-You don’t want the sugar to potentially fling out.
+You don’t want unmelted sugar to potentially fling out.

 Can Kool-Aid make cotton candy?